cu-mkp/editioncrafter-cli/README.md

 This is the command line tool to take a TEI XML file and turn it into a IIIF Manifest and the necessary Web Annotations to display the text in EditionCrafter.

+## Installing

+This package is available on NPM.
+To install the latest version, run:

+`npm install -g @cu-mkp/editioncrafter-cli`

+The `editioncrafter` command will now be available.
+If it doesn't work right away, restart your terminal program.

+## Usage

 Usage: `editioncrafter <command> [-c config_path]|[<tei_path> <output_path> <base_url>]`

 Edition Crafter responds to the following `<command>`s: